fermarsan/aixt/README.md

 ## Aixt Transpiler

 The transpiler is written in _Python_ using the _lark_ module as Lexer and Parser.
+This is implemented just in two `.py` and one `.lark` files.

 ## Aixt API